A Quick Introduction

 Step 8: Save the Policy

-• Click Save again to update the policy.
+- Click on the Save button again to save the updated policy.

 Best Practices for Website Blocking